Review our guide to the different types of customer success roles getting the job done and team segmentation methods used by companies.

 In this post, we'll dive into common customer success team roles and responsibilities, as well as different ways to segment your team so that everyone is aligned toward the right goals.

-Small SaaS companies and startups might only have one customer success role, like a customer success manager (CSM), who owns and oversees the entire program.
+Small SaaS companies and start-ups might only have one customer success role, like a customer success manager (CSM), who owns and oversees the entire program.
 At this stage, team members from sales or marketing often jump in to assist.

 As your company grows, you can start adding more niche and specialized positions.
 This might include an implementation specialist, customer training specialist, or a customer onboarding manager.